-- Check the FCA register.
+- Check the Financial Services Register.
 If you get a suspicious call from someone claiming to be from a financial services company, you can verify whether they're legitimate on the Financial Conduct Authority (FCA) register and the FCA warning list.

 - Report phishing.
 You can report phishing fraud to firstname.lastname@example.org and any other suspicious contact attempts even when actual fraud doesn’t occur.
 See GOV.UK for more information.

 What to do if you think you’ve been scammed